 Marketing directors working for broadcast stations seek out new income sources by working with account executives or other support staff.
 These professionals set budgets for each marketing strategy and oversee a staff to help execute their plans.

 Many employers prefer to hire marketing directors with at least a bachelor's degree in business or marketing, according to the BLS.
 Beneficial courses for students wanting to become marketing directors include business law, management, economics, accounting, market research, consumer behavior, communications and statistics.
 Some employers may prefer candidates who have earned a master's degree or a Master of Business Administration (MBA) with a concentration in marketing.
 Students may take courses in consumer behavior, pricing strategies and market research.
 Aspiring marketing managers may also look to nationally recognized independent institutions, like the Association of International Product Marketing and Management, to earn certification that may help them advance their careers.

 The BLS reports information for marketing directors with that of marketing managers.
-As such, the bureau notes that job growth for these professionals was anticipated to increase by 9% from 2014 to 2024.
-As of May 2015, the median annual salary for marketing managers was $128,750.
+As such, the bureau notes that job growth for these professionals was anticipated to increase faster than average from 2018 to 2028.
+As of May 2018, the mean annual salary for marketing managers was $147,240.

 Market Research Director

 Market research directors at broadcasting stations coordinate and oversee research plans that are used to understand and improve broadcast stations' ratings.
 Market research directors may supervise a team of market research analysts who help uncover this information.
 In doing so, they may collaborate with other marketing and sales department heads to create sales materials and make sales presentations to existing and prospective clients.